harkishanpansuriya/Flutter_Interview_Questions/level_of_questions/01_flutter_basics.md

 ## What is Flutter SDK?

-- The Flutter SDK is the complete toolkit for building Flutter apps.
+The Flutter SDK is the complete toolkit for building Flutter apps.
 It includes the Dart SDK, rendering engine, widget libraries, and tools like DevTools and the CLI.
-For example, when I run flutter create, the SDK sets up everything I need to build and test an app.
+For example, when I run `flutter create`, the SDK sets up everything I need to build and test an app.
 It matters because it simplifies cross-platform development by providing all tools in one package.

-## “Why is Flutter fast?”
+## Why is Flutter fast?

-“Because Flutter renders UI directly using the Skia engine instead of relying on native OEM widgets, which reduces bridge communication overhead.”
+Because Flutter renders UI directly using the Skia engine instead of relying on native OEM widgets, which reduces bridge communication overhead.

 ## What are Widgets in Flutter?

 In Flutter, everything you see on the screen is a Widget.
 Widgets are the basic building blocks of the user interface — they describe what the UI should look like and how it should behave.

 ## What is Flutter Inspector?

 Flutter Inspector is a tool that helps developers visualize and debug the widget tree.
 It’s useful for fixing layout issues, checking widget properties, and improving performance.

 #### Features of Flutter Inspector: